Thriving kids, vibrant community

 Our Priorities

-Even before birth, Tulsa’s children face systemic challenges that threaten their cognitive and social-emotional development.
+Even before birth, Tulsa’s children face challenges that threaten their cognitive and social-emotional development.
 As a result, many are at risk of becoming further entrenched in a cycle of intergenerational poverty.

 Our priorities are: